Per Flensburg: Research

 As a researcher Flensburg has primarily focused on user participation in the development of information systems.
 He has published numerous articles and books, among these "Knowledge Spillovers And Knowledge Management", co-edited with Charlie Karlsson and Sven Ake Horte, which became widely receipted among an interdisciplinary research community.
 Although he has spent some time on the different problems that arise when users of varying backgrounds and paradigms interpret specific terms in an information system differently.
 Along with heading research at the various universities for which he worked, Flensburg was also a research leader of CeLeKT Research Center.
 He has written a thesis about paradigm shift in information systems.

 Teaching

 Flensburg has devoted a lot of effort to education.
-Some of his lectures and courses are presented at the homepage, and some of his articles and slides are presented at another page.